 The first Children’s Program, the Backpack Program, began in 2008 serving 50 children each weekend at McCarver Elementary in Tacoma.
 This program now serves more than 1,100 children each weekend at dozens of schools in Tacoma, Lakewood, and Puyallup.
 Each backpack provides two days of food so children can come to school on Monday well-fed and ready to learn.
 Our backpacks contain easy to access foods for children who are unable to cook.
 Foods include snacks, instant soups and meals, and an additional bag of fresh fruits and vegetables for increased nutrition.

 Summer Meals offers crucial nutrition for children during the summer, one of the hardest times for struggling families.
-Each weekday during the summer, we deliver healthy lunches to over 500 children at apartment complexes, schools, community centers, and gardens in Tacoma and Lakewood.
-The typical lunch that children receive in this program includes a sandwich, wrap, or salad, snacks, milk, and fresh produce like snap peas, carrots, grapes, and oranges.
+Each weekday during the summer, we deliver healthy lunches to over 250 children at apartment complexes and community centers in Tacoma and Lakewood.
+The typical lunch that children receive in this program includes a wholewheat turkey wrap with cheese, lettuce, and cucumbers, homemade Lunchables, and healthy sandwiches.
+All lunches are served with Fresh Summer Fruit, healthy snacks, and milk.

 After Schools Snacks partners with schools in Tacoma to feed 200 children once the school day is done.
 These snacks support children in programs that help teach them how to make good and healthy choices.